 I am a U.S. resident experiencing some flu-like symptoms (e.g. fever, headache, muscle aches).
 How do I know if I have seasonal influenza or Ebola?

-It is usually not possible to determine whether a patient has seasonal influenza or Ebola infection based on symptoms alone.
-However, there are tests to detect seasonal flu and Ebola infection.
-Your doctor will determine if you should be tested for these illnesses based on your symptoms, clinical presentation and recent travel or exposure history.
-(For information regarding the signs and symptoms of Ebola, and whether you may need to be tested, please review CDC's Ebola case definitions.)
+While it is difficult to diagnose seasonal flu or Ebola infection based on symptoms alone, there are tests to detect seasonal flu and Ebola infection.
+Your doctor will determine if you should be tested for these illnesses based on your symptoms and recent travel or exposure history.
+Learn more about the signs and symptoms of Ebola.